-- LAN and wirelessly connected computers must be configured to obtain an IP address automatically via DHCP.
-Please see Appendix C, "Preparing Your Network" or the animated tutorials on the CD for help with this. - Some cable modem ISPs require you to use the MAC address of the computer registered on the account.
-If so, in the Router MAC Address section of the Basic Settings menu, select "Use this Computer's MAC Address."
+- Computers connected to the router must be configured to obtain IP and DNS addresses automatically via DHCP.
+For help with this, please see the animated tutorials on the CD or the Setup Manual on the CD. - Some cable modem ISPs require you to use the MAC address of the computer registered on the account.
+If so, in the Router MAC Address section of the Basic Settings menu, select, "Use this Computer's MAC Address."
 The router will then capture and use the MAC address of the computer that you are now using.
 You must be using the computer that is registered with the ISP.
 Click Apply to save your settings.
 Restart the network in the correct sequence.